Gathering detailed insights and metrics for @fastify/swagger

 1fastify.get('/responseDescription', { 2 schema: { 3 response: { 4 200: { 5 'x-response-description': 'response description', 6 description: 'schema description', 7 type: 'string' 8 } 9 } 10 } 11}, () => {})

-in your response schema but no description, the reference's description will be used as a fallback.
-Note that at the moment, $ref
+is provided in the response schema without a description, the reference's description will be used as a fallback.
+Currently, $ref

 and 3xx

-status codes, however Swagger (OpenAPI v2) itself does not.
+status codes, but Swagger (OpenAPI v2) does not.

 @fastify/swagger